 Clip-clop back in time in a relaxing horse-drawn carriage tour of the nation’s oldest city from Country Carriages.
 Hear stories about the new world’s 1565 Spanish settlement as you meander through narrow red brick-lined streets past historic sites.
 Take a romantic carriage ride for two or gather family and friends for a group ride for up to 12.
 If you want to take the reins yourself, Country Carriages also offers a one-hour guided horseback ride along the shore of St. Augustine’s Vilano Beach.

 It’s a bucket list item for some – riding horseback down the beach enjoying a gentle tropical breeze amid crashing waves.
 Guided tours on Amelia Island’s white sand beaches offered by Kelly Seahorse Ranch, Happy Trails Walking Horses, and Amelia Horseback Riding can accommodate riders of all skill levels, and some accept children as young as six.
 There are many opportunitities for horseback riding in Amelia Island.
 If you have a taste for something more historic, enjoy a leisurely horse-drawn carriage ride in the Victorian seaport of downtown Fernandina Beach, home to pirates and scallywags in the 1800s.
-Learn more at Amelia Island Carriages or the Old Towne Carriage Company.
+Learn more at Amelia Island Carriages.

 CENTRAL FLORIDA'S HORSES